jessebmiller/treacherous-winds/src/playbooks/bard.md

 - +1 die when invoking this station with them until they disperse
 - Gain a bond with anyone in the crowd.
 What do you bond over?
 - Fortify or shift a culture
-- Earn extra coin.
+- Earn extra coin
+- Avoid a risk

+Risk ideas:
-- Avoid a threat or a demand for a favor
+- Someone makes a threat or a demands a favor
-- Avoid an unwanted reputation
+- Gain an unwanted reputation

 ## Practiced charm

-When you [**seduce, bluff, manipulate or lie**](../common-moves.html#manipulate-someone), they are always comfortable.
+When you [**seduce, bluff, manipulate or lie**](../common-moves.html#manipulate-someone), roll with +1 die.

-(More TBD)